A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Outage probability model and analysis

 In this section, the outage probability behavior of the $\minpow$ relay selection scheme follows the theoretical framework of \cite{KRICHAR}, which is also a relay network with finite buffers.
 The main differentiation compared to \cite{KRICHAR} is that we have additional ways of transmission through successive relaying; in other words, we have additional links from a certain buffer state to others.
-This will be more clearly reflected in the illustrative example.
+Note that the possibility of having a successive transmission requires two links to offer a SINR at the receivers equal to or above $\gamma_0$ at the same time, otherwise transmission is based on single-link selection.
+So, an outage takes place when $\gamma_0$ can not be achieved even in a single-link transmission; thus, $\mathbb{P}_{\rm out}\triangleq \mathbb{P}(\Gamma_{k}(\mathbf{P}) < \gamma_0)$.